-- If your child is moving to another school we will: - Endeavour to contact the new schools SENDCO and share information about any special arrangements which have been in place to support your child's learning and inclusion. - \circ $\;$ We will transfer all records about your child as soon as possible. - When we know your child is joining our school we will: - o Meet with parents, Headteacher and SENDCO where a child has SEN to ensure key information is shared. - We will discuss your child's needs and plan together to make the transition to school successful. - We will liaise with the early years or previous school settings to ensure that any previous information or paperwork is transferred. - Where appropriate transition sessions might be planned prior to starting at school. - For higher level of needs, we might work to a Transition Plan to personalise the level of transition and provision required.
+- If your child is moving to another school we will: - Endeavour to contact the new schools SENDCO and share information about any special arrangements which have been in place to support your child's learning and inclusion. - \circ $\;$ We will transfer all records about your child as soon as possible. - When we know your child is joining our school we will: - Meet with parents, Headteacher and SENDCO where a child has SEN to ensure key information is shared. - We will discuss your child's needs and plan together to make the transition to school successful. - We will liaise with the early years or previous school settings to ensure that any previous information or paperwork is transferred. - Where appropriate transition sessions might be planned prior to starting at school. - o For higher level of needs, we might work to a Transition Plan to personalise the level of transition and provision required.

-- We aim to work in partnership with parents and any other agencies sharing information to ensure that your child's needs are identified and met during transition. - o We will hold new starters evenings for Reception parents and hold new starter sessions for pupils.
+- We aim to work in partnership with parents and any other agencies sharing information to ensure that your child's needs are identified and met during transition. - We will hold new starters evenings for Reception parents and hold new starter sessions for pupils.

-Additional Information

-What other support services are there who might help me and my family?
-(IRR)

-The SENCO is Becci Banister SENDCO@bridgemerece.cheshire.sch.uk

-Cheshire East Information Advice and Support service are signposted to offer further support www.ceias.cheshireeast.gov.uk

-When was the above information updated, and when will it be reviewed?

-This report is updated annually and was last updated September 2022 https://www.cheshireeast.gov.uk/livewell/local-offer-for-children-with-sen-and-disabilities/local-offer-for-children-with-sen-and-disabilities.aspx

-Where can I find the Cheshire East Local Offer?
-(IRR)

-Cheshire East Local Offer can be found at:

-What can I do if I am not happy with a decision or what is happening?
-(IRR)
+dditional Information What other support services are there who might help me and my family?
+(IRR) he SENCO is Becci Banister ENDCO@bridgemerece.cheshire.sch.uk heshire East Information Advice and Support service are signposted to offer further support /ww.ceias.cheshireeast.gov.uk When was the shows information undated, and when will it he reviewed?
+Vhen was the above information updated, and when will it be reviewed? his report is updated annually and was last updated September 2022 Vhere can I find the Cheshire East Local Offer?
+(IRR) heshire East Local Offer can be found at: ttps://www.cheshireeast.gov.uk/livewell/local-offer-for-children-with-sen-and-disabilities/local-offer-for-children-v with-sen-andisabilities.aspx